alexbrandsen/Introduction-to-Programming-for-Archaeologists/README.md

-# Introduction-to-Programming-for-Archaeologists
+# Introduction to Programming for Archaeologists
 Course materials for the "Introduction to programming for archaeologists" BA2 course at Leiden University.
+This course starts from the basics, and assumes you have no prior coding experience.

 To start, follow these steps: